-As part of the description, unless issues related to excavated waste have been addressed in section 3.5 (in which case reference will be made to the appropriate subsection), this section should provide details of each waste in terms of:
+As part of the description, unless issues related to excavated waste have been addressed in section 4.2 (in which case reference should be made to the appropriate subsection), this section should provide details of each waste in terms of:

-- operational handling and fate of all wastes including storage - on-site treatment methods proposed for the wastes - methods of disposal (including the need to transport wastes off-site for disposal) proposed to be used for any trade wastes, liquid wastes and solid wastes - hazards associated with the handling and storage of wastes - the potential level of impact on environmental values - proposed discharge/disposal criteria for liquid and solid wastes - measures to ensure stability of the dumps and impoundments - methods to prevent seepage and contamination of surface water or groundwater from stockpiles and/or dumps - design criteria to be used to ensure that waste containment and/or storage facilities perform satisfactorily - market demand for recyclable waste - waste minimisation processes - measures to ensure wastes does not attract or propagate pests, disease vectors or vermin, and do not impact on public health - decommissioning of the site.
+- operational handling and fate of all wastes including storage - on-site treatment methods proposed for the wastes - methods of disposal (including the need to transport wastes off-site for disposal) proposed to be used for any trade wastes, liquid wastes and solid wastes - hazards associated with the handling and storage of wastes - the potential level of impact on environmental values - proposed discharge/disposal criteria for liquid and solid wastes - measures to ensure stability of the dumps and impoundments should be described - methods to prevent, seepage and contamination of surface water or groundwater from stockpiles and/or dumps should be given - design criteria to be used to ensure that waste containment and/or storage facilities perform satisfactorily - market demand for recyclable waste (where appropriate) should be addressed - · waste minimisation techniques processes proposed - measures to ensure wastes do not attract or propagate pests, disease vectors or vermin, and do not impact on public health - decommissioning of the site.

-Having regard for the Environmental Protection (Waste Management) Policy 2000 (EPP (Waste)) and local government waste management strategies, the EIS should indicate the results of investigating the feasibility of using waste minimisation and cleaner technology options during all phases of the project.
-Waste minimisation and treatment, and applying cleaner production techniques, should also be applied to gaseous wastes, particularly methane, nitrogen oxides, sulphur oxides, particulates and carbon dioxide.
+Having regard for the Environmental Protection (Waste Management) Policy 2000 (EPP (Waste)), the EIS should indicate the results of investigating the feasibility of using waste minimisation and cleaner technology options during all phases of the project.
+Waste minimisation and treatment, and applying cleaner production techniques, should also be applied to gaseous wastes, particularly methane, nitrogen oxides, sulfur oxides, particulates and carbon dioxide.
 Particular attention should be paid to measures that will maximise energy efficiency and minimise internal energy consumption by the project.

 Cleaner production waste management planning should be detailed especially as to how these concepts have been applied to preventing or minimising environmental impacts at each stage of the project.
-Details on natural resource use efficiency such as energy and water, integrated processing design, and any co-generation of power and byproduct reuse as shown in a material/energy flow analysis are required.
+Details on natural resource use efficiency such as energy and water, integrated processing design, and any co-generation of power and by-product reuse as shown in a material/energy flow analysis are required.

-4.5 Water
+4.5 Water resources

-This section describes the existing environmental values of water resources that may be affected by the project as defined or considered in such documents as the Environmental Protection Act 1994, Environmental Protection (Water) Policy 2009 (EPP (Water), ANZECC 2000, the National Water Quality Management Strategy (NWQMS), the Queensland Government guidelines: Establishing Draft Environmental Values and Water Quality Objectives and the Queensland Water Quality Guidelines 2009.
+This section describes the existing environment for water resources that may be affected by the project in the context of environmental values as defined or considered in such documents as the Environmental Protection Act 1994, Environmental Protection (Water) Policy 1997 (EPP (Water), ANZECC 2000, the National Water Quality Management Strategy (NWQMS), the DERM Guideline: Establishing draft environmental values and water quality objectives and the Queensland water quality guidelines 2006.
 The definition of waters in the EPP (Water) includes the bed and banks of waters, so this section should address benthic sediments as well as the water column.